amcrabtree/INdigestion/README.md

 # INdigestion
 What this program does:
 "<u>I</u> <u>N</u>eed a <u>digestion</u>" ("INdigestion.py") is a python command-line app which prints expected gel band sizes from restriction digests.
 The user can specify which enzymes they have in their lab and what band sizes they prefer.
-For individuals new to command-line interface, there is also a GUI ("INdigestion_zenity.sh") which facilitates proper input of arguments and runs the command line app via a series of prompts.
+For individuals preferring a graphic user interface, I'm working on a web app version of this using Plotly Dash.
+Stay tuned.
 <p>&nbsp;</p>

 <b>Dependencies</b>